 Ten Bits’ one-room cabins provide a welcome respite for the night, with soft beds, tidy bathrooms, stucco walls, tile floors, and wood-paneled ceilings.
 Each cabin is decorated to reflect its Old West theme.
 The “gunsmith” shop, for example, has a leather saddle in the corner, and wall-mounts of antique firearms and sheriff’s badges.
 As the winter wind howled and overnight temperatures dropped into the 30s, the gas log fireplace kept the room toasty warm.

-To really see what the surrounding badlands have to offer, it’s worth booking one of Steve’s educational tours ($50 for guests, $60 for non-guests).
+To really see what the surrounding badlands have to offer, it’s worth booking one of Steve’s educational tours ($60).
 The three-hour Lost World Tour takes participants on a hike through the clay-shale hills that hide the fossils of dinosaurs, crocodiles, turtles, and other creatures that inhabited the area 75 million years ago when it was a swamp.
 Tourists get the chance to learn about professional paleontological practices and handle the fossils extracted on site.
 The tour lingers at the spot where Steve discovered a few bits of fossilized turtle shell about nine years ago, leading to an excavation and identification project that eventually determined the turtle to be a previously unknown genus and species—now named the “chupacabra chelys.”